mramshaw/NoteM/README.md

 IPAs seems to be analagous to Android APKs and Android App Bundle files - both IPAs and Android App Bundle files are normally ___Signed___).

+Wikipedia is pretty informative on the subject of APPs: http://en.wikipedia.org/wiki/Bundle_(macOS)

 Wikipedia is pretty informative on the subject of IPAs: http://en.wikipedia.org/wiki/.ipa

 IPA files (actually ___archive___ files) are normally signed by a registered Apple